Heath123/GeyserPlus/README.md

 ## What is GeyserPlus?

 A fork of Geyser that improves movement checking, fixing many bugs with anticheat and "lag back".
-It isn't currently ready ready for usage, but it should be soon.<br>
+It isn't currently ready for usage, but it should be soon.<br>
 [GeyserPlus Discord](https://discord.gg/bxskcx)<br>
 [Geyser Discord](http://discord.geysermc.org/)